-Your best ingredient, by far, is zinc in sunscreens – while avoiding those nasty nanoparticles that I mentioned early.
+Your best ingredient, by far, is zinc in sunscreens.
+While avoiding those nasty nanoparticles that I mentioned early.
 The better compounds actually use clear versions of zinc.

 Think of those old timey cartoons of lifeguards, where they have that classic white strip of sunscreen right on the bridge of their nose.
-This is the safe version of zinc that we are talking about, but it is obviously difficult to have that over your entire body – that is why we want to seek our clear versions of zinc in our sunscreen.
+This is the safe version of zinc that we are talking about, but it is obviously difficult to have that over your entire body.
+That is why we want to seek our clear versions of zinc in our sunscreen.

-In Conclusion: Zinc actually acts as a block, and not just a screen.
+Bottom Line: Zinc actually acts as a block, and not just a screen.
 While we do not know for sure that this helps us, due to the role of ultraviolet light potentially bypassing the surface, it still remains as a study backup.

 Creams or Sprays?